Best Investment & Stock Research Apps

 Advanced charting, technical analysis, and community ideas

 TradingView is the undisputed leader in browser-based charting, used by millions of traders and investors worldwide.
-Its charting engine supports hundreds of technical indicators, custom Pine Script strategies, and multi-timeframe analysis on a single screen.
-Beyond charting, the platform features a large social community where users share trade ideas and custom indicators.
-The free tier is surprisingly capable for casual use.
+Its charting engine supports hundreds of technical indicators, custom Pine Script strategies, and multi-timeframe analysis on a single screen, all running directly in the browser with no software installation needed.
+Beyond charting, the platform features a large social community where users share trade ideas and custom indicators, and the free tier is surprisingly capable for casual use before you'd ever need to upgrade.
+Pro pricing starts at $14.95/month for additional indicators and alerts.
+The tradeoffs: the free tier limits you to just 2 indicators per chart, which active technical traders will outgrow quickly, and fundamental analysis tools are secondary to the charting focus here, so pairing it with a research-first app like TIKR or Koyfin fills that gap.

 Pros